PhilipDaniels/rmule/README.md

   [ ] If an entire file arrives without needing flushing to db we can write the whole
       thing to the destination without needing to write to db first.

+# Timeline
+1. Do not commence network calls until all init is complete.
+2. Load Configuration Manager from db.
+3. Emit ConfigurationLoaded.
+4. Begin auto-update of server list.
+5. Emit ConfigurationFinished.

 # Main crates used
 - [rusqlite](https://crates.io/crates/rusqlite) rMule stores its configuration in a SQLite database, and the temporary